Our Founder: Shuheb Karim

-Life comes with challenges, however big or small, it is tough.
+Life comes with challenges, however big or small, it can be tough.

-Hi, I’m Karim, the founder of mindli.
-I started mindli because I’ve always cared deeply about mental health and wanted to make it something people can talk about more openly, without feeling judged.
-Growing up in East London, I never realised how much people were struggling—but once I got older, that changed, and I knew I wanted to do something about it.
-Outside of work, I’m a big football fan (Manchester United supporter —so I’ve had my fair share of emotional resilience training already), I enjoy trying new foods, staying active, and spending time with family and friends.
+Hi, I’m Karim, the founder of Mindli.
+Growing up in East London as a Bangladeshi Muslim, I never realised common mental health difficulties were in the community and as I grew older I wanted to do something about it.
+Outside of work, I’m a big football fan, supporting (Manchester United supporter — so it’s been tough) and playing for my local team.
+I enjoy trying new foods, staying active, and spending time with family and friends.

-I’ve worked in mental health for over a decade, starting out as a volunteer in community services, then going on to work in a forensic psychiatric hospital, and now as a Cognitive Behavioural Psychotherapist within the NHS.
-Along the way, I’ve built a strong foundation in supporting people across a wide range of mental health needs and settings.
+I’ve worked in the mental health sector for over a decade.
+I started out as a volunteer in community services, then went on to work in a forensic psychiatric hospital, and now as a Cognitive Behavioural Psychotherapist within the NHS.
+Along the way, I’ve built a strong foundation in supporting people from all around the UK across a wide range of mental health needs.

 My Approach